PhilipSCA/philanderson-co-uk/james/learning/A-level learning/computer-science.md

 CSS Identifiers - Defined with a # (#header) Javascript - Script language.
 Interpreted and not compiled.

 ### Section 2 - Systems software

+### Section 6 - Data types
+Primitive data types - Provided by a programming language -ibibyte - 1024 of the previous bytes instead of 1000

+### Section 7 - Arrays, tuples and records
+Array - Ordered, finite set of elements of the same type Tuple - Ordered set of values of any type.
+Immutable so cannot be changed Abstract data type - Created by the programmer instead of the language Queues - List where items can only be retrieved at the front, and added on to the end, like a regular queue.
+Dynamic data structure - Collection of data that can grow/shrink in size Static data structure - Fixed in size, cannot inc/dec in size to free up space when running.